jsummers/deark/readme.md

    a last-modified timestamp.
 -opt &lt;module:option>=&lt;value>
    Module-specific options.
 See formats.txt.
+   Caution: Unrecognized or misspelled options will be silently ignored.
    Options not specific to one format:
     -opt font:charsperrow=&lt;n>
        The number of characters per row, when rendering a font to a bitmap